 2. Aggressive repayment with refinancing to get a lower interest rate

 The goal is to pay as little interest as possible and to eliminate the debt in 10 years or less — hopefully much less so you can move on with your life without student loans.
-This may also include refinancing to get a lower interest rate.
+This may also include applying for student loan refinancing to get a lower interest rate.

-Let me show you why BigLaw attorneys will end up spending a ton more paying back their loans if they choose income-driven repayment for the long run.
+Let me show you why attorneys often end up spending a ton more in the long run if they choose income-driven repayment for paying off their law school debt on a “big law” salary.

-First, let’s assume that a BigLaw attorney is compensated according to The BigLaw Investor’s salary scale (as of July 2018):
+First, let’s assume that an attorney is compensated according to The BigLaw Investor’s salary scale shown above.
+Here’s why it’s hard to save with income-driven repayment when you’re on a rapidly-accelerating income path.

 The goal of using these income driven plans — which include PAYE, REPAYE, Income-Based Repayment (IBR) and Income-Contingent Repayment (ICR) — is to keep payments low for 20 to 25 years, have a bunch forgiven and then pay taxes on the forgiven balance.

 For example, let’s say Monique has $225,000 in student loans at 6.8% interest.
-She was just hired by a BigLaw firm and is projected to make the BigLaw salary shown above.
+She was just hired as a first-year associate by a “big law” firm and is projected to make the “big law” salary shown above.

-Let’s see how some of the better IDR plans — IBR, REPAYE and PAYE — would work for her:
+Let’s see how the IDR plans — IBR, REPAYE and PAYE — would work for her:

 As you can see from the table, Monique’s income would be so high compared to the loan balance that she would end up paying off her loans in full well before any taxable loan forgiveness would be reached — within 12 to 15 years.
 This would be highly inefficient because she’d end up paying a 6.8% loan (high interest rate) over too long a time (more than 10 years).